KarrieCheng/TweetyTrips/README.md

   - run the line `python alchemyapi.py  [API KEY]`
   - go to the `alchemy_api` directory
   - run the line `python tweetpy_sa.py`
-   - this should create a files named `<city>_sentiment_results.txt` with the sentiment analysis for the related documents, targeted sentiment analysis for the city, and a weighted score
+   - this should create a file named `<city>_sentiment_results.txt` with the sentiment analysis for the related documents, targeted sentiment analysis for the city, and a weighted score